 Dogs and cats scratch, lick, scoot, or chew for a lot of reasons.
 It can be tough to nail down what’s wrong without help from a veterinarian.
 From allergies to bug bites to boredom, we’ll break down signs to look for and where to go (Emancipet vs. a full-service or specialty clinic) to get the care your pets need.

 Fleas, Ticks, and Mites – The Big Three (or tiny three) Itch Inducers

 Some of the most common causes of scratching are fleas, ticks, and mites.
 Although ticks are typically easy to spot (and feel), fleas are tiny and can go unnoticed for weeks.
 Both fleas and ticks can carry other diseases, cause pet hair loss, and can spread to people.
 The best plan of attack is always prevention.
-With an annual $9 wellness check at Emancipet and one pill a month your pet can stay flea and tick free.
+With a $20 office visit at Emancipet and one pill a month your pet can stay flea and tick free.